Snow covers the ground. Let’s have some fun!

 If snowshoeing isn’t your mug of cocoa, check out cross country skiing.
 Let me tell you, it may be cold outside, but once you get moving on these skis, you’re going to work up a sweat!

-An hour doesn’t sound like much, but we didn’t have a lot more in us after that!
+We skied for an hour which doesn’t sound like much, but we didn’t have a lot more in us after that!

-We awkwardly skied around the beginner/family friendly trail, slipping, tripping, falling, and laughing the whole time.
+We awkwardly skied around, slipping, tripping, falling, and laughing the whole time.

 I found skiing more difficult than snowshoeing, as well as more exhausting, but it’s still an incredibly fun outing that I highly recommend.